kingdido999/Front-end-Developer-Interview-Questions/README.md

   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
 * Explain the difference between synchronous and asynchronous functions.

+In the context of JavaScript programming, synchronous function gets executed immediately and block everything until it's done.
+Asynchronous function gets enqueued to message queue and will be pushed back to call stack later on, so it does not block the program.

 * What is event loop?
   * What is the difference between call stack and task queue?

+JavaScript runtime contains an event loop, which basically dequeues a message from task queue if available and push it onto call stack when it's empty.
+Call stack is a stack of functions being executed, in which callback functions will be enqueued into the task queue.
+A message gets enqueued to task queue once an event happens, e.g., click, timer ends or get response from server, later on these messages (associated with a callback function) get picked up by event loop and pushed onto call stack.

 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`

 #### Testing Questions: